Shiva-Karimi-research/numerical-analysis-of-volterra-delay-equations/README.md

 - Computational methods for data-driven modeling

 This project reflects my transition from mathematical modeling to computational and algorithmic problem-solving, aligning with modern AI methodologies.

 ---

+## 📌 Conclusion

+The proposed collocation-based method demonstrates stable and accurate convergence for solving Volterra delay differential equations.

+The results confirm second-order accuracy for smooth cases, while highlighting sensitivity to smaller delay parameters, where convergence becomes less pronounced.

+Overall, the method provides a reliable and effective framework, with strong performance in stable regimes and clearly identifiable limitations in more challenging scenarios.

+---